Last Updated: March 6, 2023

 One of the more recent and perhaps more infamous trends in travel right now is called Dark Tourism.
 With the recent airing of the series about Chornobyl, it seems to have accelerated even more.

-One wacky New Zealand traveler, David Farrier heads to some very quirky and sometimes dangerous locations in eight episodes of Dark Tourist, which sees him head to most continents.
+One wacky New Zealand traveler, David Farrier heads to some quirky and sometimes dangerous locations in eight episodes of Dark Tourist, which sees him head to most continents.
 From the recent Japanese nuclear disaster to perhaps shooting a cow in Cambodia, he tries it all.

 13. Street Food: Asia

 If you like to combine mouth-watering food and travel, a popular past-time, then this is a recent addition to Netflix that I am currently devouring.
-It shows you some amazing chefs that are almost always out on the street and serving the locals with something of an obsession.
+It shows you some amazing chefs who are almost always out on the street and serving the locals with something of an obsession.
 From Thailand to India, you get to see it all – no-frills cooking from some of the best street food vendors in the world.

 14. Tales By Light